Do you want to know how to use a grinder successfully? This guide from SGS Engineering takes you through the different angle grinder uses.

 1. Secure your work piece

-Clamp down whatever you’re working on in a vice or on a workshop bench.
+Before you use your angle grinder, clamp down whatever you’re working on in a vice or on a workshop bench.
 Make sure the disc is going to be spinning away from you as wire brushes can catch and kick back.
 You can check the arrow on the angle grinder to see which way the disc will rotate.

 2. Removing materials